ucfai/knightros-gambit/chess-AI/README.md

 # train and create a new dataset
 ./train.sh json -m

-# Train without using Stockfil
+# Train without using Stockfish
 ./train.sh json -s

 # Train without using mcts